CLI Reference

 Generated files:

-fdl.toml— Project config (with target settings).fdl/ducklake.duckdb— DuckLake catalog (or.fdl/ducklake.sqlite)
+fdl.toml— Project config (with target settings).fdl/{target}/ducklake.sqlite— Local DuckLake catalog (SQLite, so multiple processes can read/write concurrently)

 On failure, fdl.toml and .fdl/ are automatically rolled back.